25/03/2026

 Freedom of Speech and the right to Protest: Key Considerations for Higher Education

-Our 'Hillsborough Law – Implications for Higher Education Providers and Ensuring Compliance' webinar is aimed at those in charge of higher education providers, in-house legal teams, governance and risk professionals, HR teams and student services.
+Our 'Hillsborough Law – Implications for Higher Education Providers and Ensuring Compliance' webinar is aimed at in-house legal teams and professionals across governance, risk management, HR and student services.

 Our use of cookies